abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 In the book *Crime and Punishment* by Dostoyevsky, the main character offhandedly fantasizes about killing a certain woman and stealing her money.
-He’s not really serious about it but he asks himself, “What if I *were* serious?”
-He plays around with the idea, but realizes that he’s certainly not committed to the idea, and decides not to proceed any further.
+He’s not really serious about it but he asks himself, *What if I were serious?* He plays around with the idea, but realizes that he’s certainly not committed to the idea, and decides not to proceed any further.
 But then, without even being aware of it, through a host of minor decisions, he manages to put into place various minor conditions that make the murder a real possibility.
-He goes from thinking the murder ridiculous to feeling like he has no choice in the matter—he has to commit the act—and he does.
+He goes from thinking that murdering the woman is ridiculous to feeling like he has no choice in the matter—he has to commit the act—and he does.
 It’s like setting in motion an avalanche: a little movement here, a little there, doing this, doing that—then all of a sudden those seemingly minor conditions come together and produce a catastrophic result.

 So it behooves us to reflect on the little choices we make, the small, moment-by-moment decisions triggered throughout the day by the various